-The report contained a review of the current education and training, career development and regulation of these professional groups, known collectively as Medical Associate Professions.
+The report contained a review of the current education and training, career development and regulation of these professional groups, known collectively as Medical Associate Professions (MAPs).

-Find out more about these roles on the Health Careers website.
+Learn more about the roles of Medical Associate Professions on the Health Careers website